 Through user testing, we realized that even beautiful templates will be destroyed by bad content.
 We revised our main user types to designers and non-designers.
 Then we started to optimize the tool to make authoring of an app as quick as possible.

 I used Lookback to perform usability tests.
 We recorded the sessions, analyzed them and shared this information with the rest of the team,

-After a combination of research, sprints and user testing we settled on a direction for the main authoring experience.
-This included solutions for many user personas across several journeys and required the creation of dozens of new tools.
+After a combination of research, sprints and user testing, and iterating on options, we settled on a direction for the primary authoring experience.
+The result included solutions for many user personas across several journeys and required the creation of dozens of new tools.
 Altogether this would account for the process of creating templates, assigning them to clients, letting clients create apps from these templates, manage their account and users.
-In addition, I designed a tool to A/B test apps and report results.
+Also, I designed a tool for A/B test apps and report results.

 Product screenshot - Customer microapp library